Product Description

 Versatile for Every Occasion

-Measuring 10.7 x 7 inches (272 x 178 mm) and standing 1 inch (26 mm) high, the Hana Komon Plate is ideal for serving sushi, appetizers, or even a delightful array of pancakes and fruit platters.
-Its subtle, soft gray detailing allows the vibrant colors of your dishes to shine through, making each meal a visual feast.
-This plate is perfect for both intimate family dinners and lavish gatherings, providing a sophisticated backdrop to your culinary creations.
+Measuring 10.7 x 7 inches (272 x 178 mm) and standing 1 inch (26 mm) high, the Hana Komon Plate is perfect for serving sushi, appetizers, or an array of pancakes and fruit.
+Its subtle gray detailing complements the vivid colors of your dishes, making each meal a visual treat.
+This plate is ideal for intimate family dinners and lavish gatherings, providing an elegant backdrop for your culinary creations.

 Functional Elegance for Everyday Use

-Designed with practicality in mind, the Hana Komon Plate is dishwasher safe, ensuring that cleanup is as effortless as the dining experience itself.
-However, please note that it cannot be microwaved due to the use of platinum in its design.
-This mindful consideration of usability, paired with aesthetic appeal, makes it an essential addition to your home decor.
+Designed with practicality in mind, the Hana Komon Plate is dishwasher safe, ensuring that cleanup is as effortless as dining itself.
+Please note it cannot be microwaved due to the platinum in its design.
+Packed with care and attention, this mindful consideration of usability, along with its aesthetic appeal, makes it an essential addition to your home.

-Elevate your dining space with the Hana Komon Rectangular Plate, bringing a touch of Japanese artistry.
-It not only serves as a functional dish but also as a conversation starter, showcasing your appreciation for fine craftsmanship.
-Elevate your meals, delight your guests, and indulge in the beautiful simplicity that this artisan-made plate offers.
-With every purchase, you’re not just investing in a plate; you’re embracing a lifestyle of elegance and tradition.
+Enhance your dining space with the Hana Komon Rectangular Plate, combining functionality and artistry.
+It serves as a beautiful dish and a conversation starter, showcasing your appreciation for fine craftsmanship.
+With every purchase, you invest in refined taste and a dedication to authentic Japanese artistry.

 Product Information